datumorphism/datumorphism.github.io/content/wiki/statistical-hypothesis-testing/hypothesis-testing.md

 The hypotheses themselves could be much more general but we always have a null hypothesis and alternative hypothesis.

-Hypothesis testing is in fact a conditional probability.
+Hypothesis testing is in fact related to conditional probability.
 To see this, we reformulate our statistical procedures.

 1. We get an educated guess of our population mean, $\mu_p = \mu_0$.
 2. We set up the null hypothesis and alternative hypothesis.